smithy-lang/smithy/docs/source-2.0/spec/selectors.rst

 -------------------

-Relative comparators only match if both values being compared contain valid :token:`smithy:number` productions when converted to a string.
+Relative comparators only match if both values being compared contain valid :token:`smithy:Number` productions when converted to a string.

 .. list-table::
     :header-rows: 1